 Saman Amarasinghe, Professor and Associate Department Head, Department of Electrical Engineering and Computer Science, MIT

-Prof. Saman Amarasinghe leads the Commit compiler research group in MIT’s Computer Science & Artificial Intelligence Laboratory (CSAIL), which focuses on programming languages and compilers that maximize application performance on modern computing platforms.
+Prof. Saman Amarasinghe is a Professor and Associate Department Head in MIT’s Department of Electrical Engineering and Computer Science.
+He leads the Commit compiler research group in MIT’s Computer Science & Artificial Intelligence Laboratory (CSAIL), which focuses on programming languages and compilers that maximize application performance on modern computing platforms.
 He is a world leader in the field of high-performance domain-specific languages.
 Prof. Amarasinghe’s group developed the Halide, TACO, Simit, StreamIt, StreamJIT, PetaBricks, MILK, Cimple, and GraphIt domain-specific languages and compilers, all of which combine language design and sophisticated compilation techniques to deliver unprecedented performance for targeted application domains such as image processing, stream computations, and graph analytics.
 Dr. Amarasinghe also pioneered the application of machine learning for compiler optimizations, from Meta optimization in 2003 to OpenTuner extendable autotuner today.
 With professor Anant Agarwal, he co-led the Raw architecture project, which did pioneering work on scalable multicores.

 Prof. Amarasinghe’s entrepreneurship activities include founding Determina, Inc. (acquired by VMWare) based on computer security research pioneered in his research group at MIT and co-founding Lanka Internet Services, Ltd., the first Internet Service Provider in Sri Lanka.
 Prof. Amarasinghe is also the faculty director of MIT Global Startup Labs, whose summer programs in 17 countries have helped to create more than 20 thriving startups.